amiika/ziffers/README.md

 # Help & Contributions

-Post [issue](https://github.com/amiika/ziffers/issues) or fixes using merge request.
+For bugs post an [issue](https://github.com/amiika/ziffers/issues) or a fix using merge request.
+Use [discussions](https://github.com/amiika/ziffers/discussions) for general questions and feature requests.